top of page

 When to Seek Professional Help

-Some reactive dogs need extra support from a professional trainer or behaviorist.
+Some reactive dogs need extra support from a professional trainer or behaviourist.
 If your dog’s reactivity is severe or you feel stuck, a qualified expert can provide personalized guidance and hands-on help.

 Look for trainers who use positive methods and have experience with reactive dogs.
 Group classes designed for reactive dogs can also offer controlled socialization opportunities.